aspnet/Benchmarks/src/BenchmarksDriver/README.md

-  -c|--client            URL of benchmark client -s|--server            URL of benchmark server -q|--sql               Connection string of SQL Database to store results -v|--verbose           Verbose output
+  -c|--client            URL of benchmark client -s|--server            URL of benchmark server -q|--sql               Connection string of SQL Database to store results --clientName           Name of client to use for testing, e.g. Wrk -v|--verbose           Verbose output
   --session              A logical identifier to group related jobs.
   --description          The description of the job.